• Skip to primary navigation

 • Health insurance may be limited during travel, especially overseas.
 The potential benefit of a vacation may not be worth the risk of being stranded without necessary care.

-• People suffering from mental illness may also be left without consistent or reliable access to the medications they need on a trip as well.
+• People suffering from mental illness may also be left without consistent or reliable access to the medications they need on a trip.
 In the case of a medical emergency, this can make potentially life-saving treatment harder to access.

 Make the Decision That’s Right for You